 So which would you rather be?
 Would you rather the public thought you were the best investor in the world when in reality you had the worst track record?
-On the other hand, would you prefer it the other way around: everyone thinks you are a really bad investor, but in reality you have beaten every index over the years?
+On the other hand, would you prefer it the other way around: everyone thinks you are a terrible investor, but in reality you have beaten every index over the years?

 Variation (as far as I know, this quote also comes from Warren Buffett himself):